Policy and Advocacy Engagement and Political Contributions

 Governance and Compliance

 The Board of Directors of Bristol-Myers Squibb has delegated responsibility for oversight of our political activities to our Committee on Directors and Corporate Governance.
 The Committee semi-annually reviews political contributions made by the company and the EPAF, and annually reviews the lobbying expenditures made by certain U.S. trade associations of which we are members.
-In addition, we have implemented internal and external controls to promote compliance with our political contributions policy and all applicable lobbying and political contribution laws, rules and regulations, including requiring all Bristol-Myers Squibb employees to undergo training on our Principles of Integrity: BMS Standards of Business Conduct and Ethics (PDF), requiring that all federal contributions from corporate funds be approved by our Head of Federal Government Affairs, and all state contributions from corporate funds be approved by the Executive Director of State and Federal Payment Agencies, and requiring that all payments by the EPAF be approved by its board of directors comprised of fifteen representatives from various organizational units.
+In addition, we have implemented internal and external controls to promote compliance with our political contributions policy and all applicable lobbying and political contribution laws, rules and regulations, including requiring all Bristol-Myers Squibb employees to undergo training on our Principles of Integrity: BMS Standards of Business Conduct and Ethics (PDF), requiring that all federal contributions from corporate funds be approved by our Head of Federal Government Affairs, and all state contributions from corporate funds be approved by our Vice President, Market Access and Government Affairs, and requiring that all payments by the EPAF be approved by its Board of Directors comprised of fifteen representatives from various organizational units.

 Bristol-Myers Squibb and its subsidiaries are committed to conducting our lobbying activities in compliance with applicable federal, state and local laws and regulations, and in a manner that is consistent with the Company’s values and ethical standards.
 Therefore, under the federal Lobbying Disclosure Act (LDA), in-house federal lobbyists acting on behalf of Bristol-Myers Squibb are required to register with the Secretary of the Senate and Clerk of the House of Representatives to provide full disclosure and full public knowledge and awareness of any lobbyist activities and gift and travel provisions.
 Additionally, payments made for any outside lobbying services must be disclosed by the lobbyists we retain.
 All of these reports are publicly available on the U.S. House of Representatives Office of the Clerk website and on the U.S. Senate Office of Public Records website.
 A summary of our corporate policy on disclosure of our federal lobbying activities may be found here.
 We file similar periodic reports with state agencies reflecting state lobbying activities which are also publicly available.